Tiny-Earth/DemoSite/site/src/structure.md

 - Establishing the responsibilities of the instructor(s) and students for achieving course goals.
 - Explaining how everyone will interact with each other and with the content.
 - Showing a clear schedule of all the course activities.
-- Conveying how learning will be assessed and when.
+- Conveying how and when learning will be assessed.
 - Offering information and tools to promote student learning and intellectual development.
 - Highlighting resources that support students and learning.
 - Signaling whether and how students have input regarding the course material, timing, assignments, etc.